18 Nov 22 | 09:32:32

 What’s involved in running a webinar?

-Often when you ask about the price of hosting a webinar, you will hear the answer “well, it depends”.
 It’s frustrating but unfortunately, it’s true.
 There are many elements involved in running a webinar, and how much your team does versus how much your marketing agency does changes the cost.

 The core elements will be included in most packages, regardless of the agency you use.
 These should include smooth set-up and hosting of the webinar, including speaker, audio and video management.
 The costs of this will depend on factors such as how long it takes to liaise with the speakers for their details, the hosting platform, the length of the webinar and the number of team members needed to support the live event.